Newly elected Raquel Terán defiant as she faces a birther movement in Arizona

 "The whole [birther] thing was crazy and mean-spirited, of course, its underlying bigotry and xenophobia hardly concealed," wrote Michelle Obama, the Post reported.

 Terán won her race for state legislator in the 30th Legislative District in Phoenix, which spans from central Phoenix to the west side of Glendale.
+Over 50 percent of the district's voting age population is Latino.
 For over 12 years, Terán has been part of a group of community organizers and advocates that have worked to counter the state's recent history of hardline immigration policies.

 "From getting people like Russell Pearce out of office in 2011, to exposing the anti-immigrant sentiment of SB1070, we've been organizing around that.
 We ousted Joe Arpaio in 2016," Terán told NBC News.